-- 12 BYOD devices can be used interchangeably for - work and personal purposes throughout the day. - 14 While flexible and convenient, BYOD can introduce - 15 challenges to an enterprise.
-These challenges can - 16 include additional responsibilities and complexity - 17 for information technology (IT) departments - 18 caused by supporting many types of personal mobile devices used by the employees, enterprise security loss or a privacy compromise could expose an organization or employee to data
+- 12 BYOD devices can be used interchangeably for - 13 work and personal purposes throughout the - 14 day.
+While flexible and convenient, BYOD can - 15 introduce challenges to an enterprise.
+These - 16 challenges can include additional - 17 responsibilities and complexity for information - 18 technology (IT) departments caused by - 19 supporting many types of personal mobile - 20 devices used by the employees, enterprise - 21 security threats arising from unprotected - 22 personal devices, as well as challenges - 23 protecting the privacy of employees and their - 24 personal data stored on their mobile devices.